thenativeweb/forcedomain/README.md

 }));
 ```

-You can use `excludeRule` to disable redirect based on a regular expression.
+You can use `excludeRule` to disable redirect based on a regular expression:

 ```javascript
 app.use(forceDomain({